 Technology platforms are not solutions on their own.
 Before any software can be deployed and integrated into a local council’s existing infrastructure in a way that will deliver the functionality required of it, a great deal of complexity is first involved at the strategy phase.

 “Our approach is always consultative”, reveals Pete Whitehouse, another public sector expert at Opus.
-“We begin by sitting down with the council’s team and assessing their current systems and infrastructure and finding out about what pain points they are experiencing.
-We can then come up with some recommendations based on other successful customer deployments and also the technology options that might be available.
-It’s about combining our sector experience with best-of-breed technology to help the council understand what might be possible for them so that we can then build a detailed roadmap and deployment plan that will deliver the outcomes they need.”
+“We begin by sitting down with the council’s team to assess their current estate and find out what pain points they’re experiencing.
+We then come up with recommendations based on other successful customer deployments and also the technology options available.
+It’s about combining our sector experience with best-of-breed technology to help the council understand what’s possible so that we can build a detailed roadmap and deployment plan that will deliver the outcomes they need.”

-“We start by assessing the current infrastructure to establish whether it can be upgraded or augmented with cloud-based services, in order to meet the operational needs of the organisation.
-Depending on what the underlying platform is, it can be possible to update software levels and programming or integrate over the top services to achieve more from their existing investment.
-If this is not viable, our role is to recommend a suitable fit-for-purpose replacement which provides them with the technology foundations to meet their needs right now and future-proof the organisation for further growth and anticipated changes in demand.”
+“We start by assessing the current infrastructure to establish whether it can be upgraded or augmented with cloud-based services.
+Depending on what the underlying platform is, it can be possible to update software levels and programming or integrate over-the-top services to achieve more from their existing investment.
+If this isn’t viable, our role is to recommend a suitable fit-for-purpose replacement that provides them with the technology foundations to meet their needs right now and future-proof the organisation for further growth and anticipated changes in demand.”

 “It’s about changing technology and also understanding each demographic”, Paul highlights.
 “Different people want to engage in different ways.
 That’s how we support them.
 Before we can recommend and create the best-fit solution, we need to understand the public’s needs.”